 15.2.
 Subject to payment in full of all fees and disbursements, we will, on your instructions provide originals (or, if so requested, copies) of any documents belonging to you which we are holding or which we have under our control and which have come into existence while we provided services.
 We reserve the right to retain copies of such original documents and we reserve the right to request you pay our reasonable copying charges in advance for providing any such documents.

 15.3.
-Any documents created for our own purposes while we provided services, such as internal memoranda and attendance notes shall belong to us and we shall not be obliged to hand over originals or copies of such documents to you or any other adviser appointed by you unless ordered to do so by a court of competent jurisdiction.
+Any unstructured documents created for our own purposes while we provide services, such as attendance notes shall belong to us and we shall not be obliged to hand over originals or copies of such documents to you or any other adviser appointed by you unless ordered to do so by a court of competent jurisdiction.

 15.5.
 Notwithstanding our agreement to retain documents, whether during or after the provision of our services, we will not be liable for any loss, destruction or damage to such documents howsoever caused.